-A tropical Hawaiian popcorn mix of dried pineapple, toasted coconut chips, roasted macadamia nuts, drizzled in white chocolate.
-Perfect as a slightly healthier snack mix!
+A tropical Hawaiian popcorn mix of dried pineapple, toasted coconut chips, roasted macadamia nuts, drizzled with white chocolate.
+Perfect for a slightly healthier snack mix!

 Are your winter blues making you crave a warmer climate?
 Wishing for a pina colada and your toes in the sand?
 Here in the south, our winters are not that cold but they do get overcast and gloomy.
 Even with the warm weather, I long for sunny days in a tropical location.
 If I can’t get there physically, I can try to get there with my food.
 Looking for a healthy snack that transports me to a place of sunshine and happiness, I realize I need to make some Hawaiian Popcorn STAT!